cdforigua05/tarea-6-generative-adversarial-networks/README.md

 ### Visualizing the results
 Go to the folder stargan -> stargan -> samples.
 Her you will find the multidomain translation results at every 1000 iterations.
 ### Report part 2
 1. Run the baseline model we gave you.
 Show your results and Describe them.
-At this points the results will not be perfect becaused it is requiered a lot of time so don't worry if the results are not very good (points 0.5).
+Why do you think the results are not so good? (points 1.0).
 2. Take the StarGAN losses functions for generator and discriminator.
 Change the strenght of each term to zero and visualize the results.
 At this part, you shold have four experiments, two for the generator loss and two for the discriminator loss.
 Discuss, based on the results, the importance and influence of each loss component (points 1.5).
-3.  points(0.5 points)
 ## Bono